denten-books/plain-text/2-surface.md

 along two channels, running the length of the tape.
 The operator entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly on magnetic tape.
-A signal would sound if the first quantity did not match the second and the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
+An error bell would sound if the first quantity did not match the second, in which case the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
 To further "ensure completely reliable results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

-I go significant technichal detail here to make sure that the contemporary reader understand what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
-Where the typewriter or the whole punch transfered the inscription from keyboard to tape immedeatly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
+I cover significant technical detail above to make sure that the contemporary reader understands what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
+Where the typewriter or the whole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
 The movement of the computed sign necessitated multiple "phase transitions" between media: from drum to tape, from one channel of the tape to another, and from tape to paper.
-Upon entry, it disappeared from view, onto a magnetic surface that resists direct observation.
-The computed sign was displaced in time and space, undergoing a number of tranformations in the process.
-These transformations in efect constitute what we mean by the "processing" part of "word processing."
+Upon key press, the sign disappears from view, onto a magnetic surface that resists direct observation.
+The computed sign was displaced in time and space, undergoing a number of transformations in the process.
+These transformations in effect constitute what we mean by the "processing" part of "word processing."
-In the first stage of its development, the processed sign was mixed with control code.
-In the second stage it disappeared from view and transformed.
+In the first stage of its development, the processed sign mixes with machine control code.
+In the second stage, it disappears from view.

-Advances in magnetic storage used for audio recording and in supercomputer applications like the Mark III found their way into the business and home office a decade later, in the 1960s.
+Advances in magnetic storage in the field of audio recording and in supercomputer applications like the Mark III found their way into the business and home offices a decade later, in the 1960s.
 In 1964, IBM combined magnetic tape storage with its *Selectric* line of electric typewriters, introducing the Magnetic Tape Selectric (MT/ST) line of typewriters to the mass market.
 Writing for the *Encyclopedia of Library and Information Science* in 1992, Daniel Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper *as a separate operation* [@eisenberg_word_1992].
-Just as we saw with the Mark III, the MT/ST used magnetic tape for temporary storage.
+Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read/write mechanism.
+An advertisement in the American Bar Association circa 1968 calls it the $10,000 typewriter that "is worth every penny."
+Before, the typist would have to stop and erase every mistake, the copy reads.
+But with IBM MT/ST it is possible to to "backspace, retype, and keep going."
+The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@aba 1966, 998].
+But just as it was with Mark III, the data stored on the magnetic tape was absolutely invisible to the typist.
+At the time, the only way to verify the magnetic inscription was to print it out.

-What was gained in the effect of liberating text, if only for a few moments, from the "permanent" confines of immutable media like ink and paper, was gotten at the price of legibility.
-Encoding used by the IBM MT/ST typewriter retained the familiar underlying structure of a 7-bit encoding scheme, not so dissimilar from Bacon's secret writing.
+What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
+Encoding used by the IBM MT/ST typewriter retained the familiar underlying structure of a 7-bit encoding scheme, not dissimilar from Bacon's secret writing.
 But on tape, the encoding scheme ceased to be recoverable by the naked eye.
-The inscription lay literally beyond human sense, as we lack the perceptual apparatus to perceive "magnetic domains" and "polarities"[^ln3-magnet] that take place of visible alphabets.
-The developers of these early systems saw the problem of congruence immediately.
-The operator needed to be sure that the input correspond to the stored quantity.
+The inscription lay literally beyond human sense.
+On tape, "magnetic domains" and "polarities"take place of visible alphabets.[^ln2-magnet] The developers of these early systems recognized the problem of congruence between the visible and the invisible sign.
+The machine operator needed to ensure that the input correspond to the stored quantity.
 But the only way to check the stored quantity was to once again transform it into another inscription.
+Direct access to the site of storage was near-impossible.

-The engineers working on Mark III attempted to solve the problem of congruence by asking the operator to input quantities twice.
+The engineers working on Mark III attempted to address the problem of congruence by asking the operator to input quantities twice.
 Other solutions included making the magnetic mark more visible.
 For example, the "magnetic reader" patented by Robert Youngquist and Robert Hanes in 1962 promised a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
 Youngquist and Hanes wrote:

 > Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain